 These mentally challenging games promote a healthier and quicker mind by increasing active brain cells.
 Once a puzzle is no longer challenging, though, it’s time to switch it up and play a different one.

-As one of the top rated memory games for adults, Lumosity (created by neuroscientists) teaches you how to remember things most efficiently by combining and stimulating all the different memory areas of your brain.
+As one of the top-rated memory games for adults, Lumosity (created by neuroscientists) teaches you how to remember things most efficiently by combining and stimulating all the different memory areas of your brain.

 Memory games for the whole family

-Another fantastic way to learn how to remember things is to play these memory games with people you love — your brain learns better when it’s happy chemicals (that sweet, sweet dopamine) are fluttering about.
+Another fantastic way to learn how to remember things is to play these memory games with people you love — your brain learns better when its happy chemicals (that sweet, sweet dopamine) are fluttering about.

 Jigsaw puzzles are an awesome family activity; you get to create and grow together.
-They are also super beneficial for training your short term memory — it gets a good workout sorting through the cornucopia of shapes and colors to assemble the picture.
+They are also super beneficial for training your short-term memory — it gets a good workout sorting through the cornucopia of shapes and colors to assemble the picture.